 The French police and intelligence service are highly professional, but with France's porous borders with the rest of Europe and the influx (mainly North African) of immigrants, the intelligence battle is hard fought.

-If you are planning to drive in France make sure to be vigilant of other road users particularly in congested areas like Paris and at road junctions.
-In your vehicle you must carry a red reflective warning triangle and a high-visibility vest at all times, failure to do this can result in large fines.
+If you are planning to drive in France, the road safety travel advice for France is to make sure to be vigilant of other road users, particularly in congested areas like Paris and at road junctions.
+In your vehicle, you must carry a red reflective warning triangle and a high-visibility vest at all times, failure to do this can result in large fines.

 Beware of taxi drivers and make sure that you only use properly licensed, marked taxis.
 Licensed taxis are marked by a white roof sign and quite often the driver’s professional identity card is displayed on the left-hand side of the windscreen.